Julia Watson (landscape designer): Early life

-Julia Watson was born in 1977 and grew up in the West End of Brisbane, an inner city neighbourhood with rich indigenous history, which she credits to her interest in indigenous design.
-Her mother, born in Egypt, is a first generation immigrant of Greek ethnicity, and her father is Australian.
-Watson decided to pursue architecture in her teens, saying: "that decision came about in high school to console my parents who were worried because all I wanted was to be an artist."
+Julia Watson was born in 1977.
+She grew up in the West End of Brisbane, an inner city neighbourhood with rich indigenous history, which she credits for her interest in indigenous design.
+Her mother, born in Egypt, is a first-generation immigrant of Greek ethnicity, and her father is Australian.

+Watson decided to pursue architecture in her teens, saying, "that decision came about in high school to console my parents who were worried because all I wanted was to be an artist."

 Education

-Early on in her education, Watson was exposed to a strong indigenous design methodology through the Aboriginal Environments Research Centre (AERC) at the University of Queensland.
-There, she was taught by Paul Mammott on Aboriginal environments which "lifted a veil" on her perception of landscape.
-After receiving her BA in Architecture and Planning in 1998, she went on to complete her Graduate Diploma of Landscape Architecture (GDLA) at the Queensland University of Technology in 2001.
-Her interest in indigenous design methodology carried on throughout her education, culminating in a move to the US in 2006 to pursue a Master of Landscape Architecture at the Harvard Graduate School of Design (GSD).
-There she continued her studies focusing on sacred indigenous landscapes and their contestation, and graduating with a specialization in living landscape eco-technologies and the preservation of sacred cultural space.
-Graduating from the GSD she earned the highest distinction in the landscape architecture department, graduating as both a Charles Eliot and Olmsted Fellow (2008).
+Early in her education, Watson was exposed to a strong indigenous design methodology through the Aboriginal Environments Research Centre at the University of Queensland.
+There, she was taught by Paul Mammott on Aboriginal environments, which "lifted a veil" on her perception of landscape.

+After receiving her BA in Architecture and Planning in 1998, she completed her Graduate Diploma of Landscape Architecture (GDLA) at the Queensland University of Technology in 2001.
+Her interest in indigenous design methodology carried on throughout her education, culminating in a move to the US in 2006 to pursue a Master of Landscape Architecture at the Harvard Graduate School of Design.
+There, she continued her studies focusing on sacred indigenous landscapes and their contestation, and graduating with a specialization in living landscape eco-technologies and the preservation of sacred cultural space.
+She earned the highest distinction in the landscape architecture department, graduating as both a Charles Eliot and Olmsted Fellow (2008).